Witchcraft Comes in Many Varieties

-An offshoot of Wicca, Dianic witchcraft focuses on female deities.
-It is named after Diana, the Roman goddess of hunting, nature and the Moon.
-It’s likely that the worship of Diana was a cult back in ancient Rome.
+The worship of Diana was likely a cult back in ancient Rome.
 Dianic covens are usually, though not always, restricted to female members.
-This branch of witchcraft celebrates all things female and many members report that their coven helped and supported them through difficulties.
-Dianic witches will work magick on those who oppress or abuse women, and happily work binding spells on them.
+This branch of witchcraft celebrates all things female, and many members report their coven helped and supported them through difficulties.
+Dianic witches will work magick on those who oppress or abuse women and happily work binding spells on them.

 19. Divination Witch

-A witch who specializes in divination, such as tarot cards, scrying, or other such means of discovering occult (hidden) information.
-Someone may set out on the witchcraft path and then find themselves being wholly absorbed by the fascinating topic of divination.
+A witch specialising in divination, such as tarot cards, scrying, or other means of discovering occult (hidden) information.
+Someone may set out on the witchcraft path and find themselves diverted by the absorbing topic of divination.

-Dowsing is an ancient tradition and there are two main ways to do it.
+Dowsing is an ancient tradition, and there are two main ways to do it.
 One is by using a hazel twig or lightweight metal rods.
 The other is by using a pendulum.
-A dowsing witch is one who incorporates dowsing into her witchy work.
-Dowsing is used to locate ley lines (energy grids that criss-cross the planet), underground streams and natural reservoirs, lost items, and all kinds of other things.

-The modern or neo-Druid witch has a deep respect for nature and basis her whole life on the druidic way.
-Often members of environmental organizations, Druids identify with Celtic culture.
+The modern or neo-Druid Witch has a deep respect for nature and bases their whole life on the Druidic way.
+Often, members of environmental organisations, Druids identify with Celtic culture.
 Some Druids claim an unbroken lineage back to ancient times, but there is no evidence for that.
-Plus the ancient Druid rites and knowledge were never recorded so modern Druidry is an attempt at reconstruction.
+Plus, the ancient Druids never recorded their rites and knowledge, so modern Druidry is an attempt at reconstruction.
 They do have lots of fun, I've heard.

-This covers a wide ranging variety.
-From Druidry, neo-paganism, Hedgewitchery and the like.
-Simply put, it is any kind of nature-centric witchcraft.
+This path covers a wide-ranging variety from Druidry, neo-paganism, Hedgewitchery, and the like.
+Simply put, it is any nature-centric witchcraft.

 23. Eclectic Witch

 I expect there are more witches of the eclectic type than any other.
-An eclectic refuses to be pinned down to one tradition.
-They embrace everything that appeals to them and define their own path.
+An eclectic refuses to restrict themselves to one tradition.
+They embrace everything that appeals to them and delight in defining their own path.

 Eco-pagans are usually environmental activists.
 They work hard to raise public awareness of problems.
-They often incorporate rituals that bind or oppose those they see as 'enemies of the planet’.
-Their faith and belief that nature is sacred underpins everything they do.
+They often incorporate rituals that bind or oppose those they see as 'enemies of the planet'.
+The belief that nature is sacred underpins everything they do.
 Eco-paganism embraces witchcraft and other branches of paganism as long as they share their values.

 25. Egyptian Witchcraft